Our Preserves

 Hennen Conservation Area, Woodstock

 Phyllis and Tony Hennen acquired this land in the early 1970s, planting thousands of native hardwood seedlings in land that once was farmland.
-They donated the land to the city of Woodstock as a public park, and TLC moved its offices to the farmhouse.
-Over decades, the land has transformed into a wild and natural place where trails lead you through a sea of wildflowers and groves of trees.
+In 2008, the Hennens placed a conservation easement on the 25-acre property, protecting it from development.
+In 2009, they donated this site to the City of Woodstock for use as a public park, and The Land Conservancy of McHenry County (TLC) moved its offices to the farmhouse shortly afterward.

 Irish Oaks Nature Preserve, Harvard